andycranston/config2tftp/README.md

 + The prompts for the password may different to my HP switch
 + After login the session needs to be `elevated` with a switch command like `enable`
 + The process to logout from the switch might be different
-+ The command to copy the runnign config to a TFTP server might be diferent on more recent firmware versions
++ The command to copy the running config to a TFTP server might be different on more recent firmware versions

 The good news is that the the `config2tftp.exp` can be enhanced to handle all these and other issues.